emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The KeyUsage extension MAY be included, but are not required.

 The ExtendedKeyUsage extensions defined in {{RFC5280}} MAY also be included, but their use is discouraged.
-Systems SHOULD use a a private Certification Authority (CA) for EAP in preference to public CAs.
+Systems SHOULD use a private Certification Authority (CA) for EAP in preference to public CAs.

 ## Server Certificate Validation